Introduce/review weathering and erosion:

 Pull rocks from tumbler, dip in water to rinse off, and lay on the same labelled paper for sizing again.

 Even in an hour, the softer rocks should be starting to break apart into smaller pieces.
+The harder igneous rocks look basically the same.

-Any the mud in the tumbler is from small bits that have fallen off the rocks mixing with the water.
+Mud in the tumbler is from small bits that have fallen off the rocks mixing with the water.